 The loan of equipment other than books must be considered and assessed by each school on a case-by-case basis.
 It is recommended that these items are loaned on a long-term basis.

-Schools in response level 1 can hold functions as normal.
-At response level 2, a function may proceed so long as:
+response levels 1 and 2, schools can hold functions as normal, so long as:

 Check In Qld app

 At onsite events including formals and sporting events, the

 Check In Qld app can be used to record attendance for contact tracing purposes.

 Schools will need to

 register as a business well in advance of the event and display the provided posters in multiple accessible locations at the venue.

 Sign on sheets

 Where schools and regions are recording parent/spectator contact information via sign-on sheets, the following privacy statement must be included on the sign-on sheet: